EnzoSeason/study-notes/design-pattern/introduction.md

   - Interface Segregation Principle:

+    Clients should ONLY be forced to depend upon interfaces that they do use.

+  - Dependency Inversion Principle:

+    High-level modules shouldn’t depend on low-level modules.
+Both **modules should depend on abstractions**.
+In addition, abstractions shouldn’t depend on details. **Details depend on abstractions.**

 ## Design Patterns

 Design Patterns are the solutions or design ideas that are summarized for some design problems often encountered in software development.